Ibsciss/zend-soap-service-provider/README.md

     $app['soap.client']->getSoapVersion(); // SOAP_1_1;
     $app['soap.server']->getSoapVersion(); // SOAP_1_1;

-    // At the instance level :
     // -----------------------
+    //like others options, you can define it at the instance level :

     $app->register(new ZendSoapServiceProvider(), array(
         'soap.instances' => array(